someobserver/recurgence/threshold.md

 **meaning is not learned;**
 **it gets metabolized.**

-the biggest meanings take a few weeks.
+the biggest meanings take a long time.
-if not more. legit.
+if not longer. legit.

 ## the humility equation